kevinzhongxu/CasOligo/README.md

 &nbsp;
 &nbsp;

-# How the oligonucleotide-designing algorithm works?
+# How does the oligonucleotide-designing algorithm works?
 ***

   * For a given 18S rRNA gene sequence in fasta format, the algorithm searches, at both forward and reverse DNA strand, the 20nt gRNA-target-site oligonucleotides that contain at PAM sequence for the recognition of CRISPR-Cas9 or CRISPR-Cas12a.